martin3000/evohome/README.md

 However, Note that `high_precision` temps use 3 API calls per scan interval for a maximum of 90 per hour.

 I understand that up to 250 polls per hour is considered OK, but YMMV (if anyone has any official info on this, I'd like to know).

+## List of future features

+Replace AutoWithEco: mode that allows a delta of +/-0.5, +/-1.0, +/-1.5, etc.

+Improve heuristics: detect TRV Off, and OpenWindow